mobileraj/mobileraj.github.io/_posts/2022-09-02-Biochar-Cabbage-Example.md

     - spread of wood chips evenly across the predefined plot
     - addition of E3 Biochar through out the plot (dusting and spreading and not layering)
     - addition of more wood chips for cover
+    - no till or any major soil disturbance using machines

 In this plot, which sat through a winter, various vegetables were planted.
 Tomatoes, beets, turnips, peas and cabbage.
 The plot was only watered through rain and any other natural precipitation, and no well/city water.